 POWERING YOUR HC-TT

-- Buy or record a lot of cassette tapes so you are able to fully experience the sonic potential of the HC-TT.
+Buy or record a lot of cassette tapes so you are able to fully experience the sonic potential of the HC-TT.

-- Cassette volume levels can vary greatly from tape to tape due to factors including who pressed record, mix tapes vs. mastered albums and cassette manufacturers.
+Cassette volume levels can vary greatly from tape to tape due to factors including who pressed record, mix tapes vs. mastered albums and cassette manufacturers.

-- Experiment with a wide variety of audio to best understand how the HC-TT will interact with audio density, pitch, and texture.
+Experiment with a wide variety of audio to best understand how the HC-TT will interact with audio density, pitch, and texture.

 INSERTING YOUR COMPACT CASSETTE

-USING THE PLAYBACK KNOB
+USING THE PLAYBACK KNOBS

 CASSETTE LOOP TIPS

-- This is not easy and takes practice.
+This is not easy and takes practice.

 Find a clear cassette tape which is either blank or that you wish to destroy.
 It's important that the cassette is the type with screws so that it can be opened.

-- With the cassette tape facing you the loop will be installed over the right hand spindle.
+With the cassette tape facing you the loop will be installed over the right hand spindle.

 Breathing is very important.

 You will need a rubber band roughly the same width as the magnetic tape (no wider), a sharp razor or scissors, scotch tape, small screwdriver and super glue.
 (Or find a small rubber band smaller than the circumference of the spindle so it fits snuggly)

-- I've had great luck applying a cut section of rubber band to the outside of the bare spindle with Super Glue or Lock Tight glue (this link is more complicated and time consuming but is a great reference: (http://www.instructables.com/id/Audio-Cassette-Loop/)
+I've had great luck applying a cut section of rubber band to the outside of the bare spindle with Super Glue or Lock Tight glue (this link is more complicated and time consuming but is a great reference: (http://www.instructables.com/id/Audio-Cassette-Loop/)

 When you cut your chosen section of tape make sure to pay close attention to which side was facing outwards against the tape head.
 It will need to remain this way when re-installed into your loop cassette.

-- If when you reinstall your loop you find it slightly slack, a great solution is using an extra reel of tape, a "pressure reel" (made solid by scotch taping the end of the audio tape down).
+If when you reinstall your loop you find it slightly slack, a great solution is using an extra reel of tape, a "pressure reel" (made solid by scotch taping the end of the audio tape down).
 Install on to the left side spindle position to apply pressure to the tape loop traveling beneath it.
 You should start with a larger reel of tape and if the loop is too taught to fit beneath then make the "pressure reel" smaller by removing some audio tape.

 When replacing the cover back onto the loop cassette take special care to not crush the tape along the front edge as the tape needs to be carefully positioned along the channel in both the top and bottom edge of the case.

 Insert your completed cassette loop into the HC-TT with the looped spindle on the left hand side.

 MAGNETIC TAPE HEADS AND INTERFERENCE

-- Please note that certain electronic devices will create interference when near the HC-TT.
+Please note that certain electronic devices will create interference when near the HC-TT.

-- Holding your computer phone in one hand open your email and refresh to see if any new exciting emails have arrived.
+Holding your computer phone in one hand open your email and refresh to see if any new exciting emails have arrived.
 (Turn down your speakers!)
 Keep refreshing over and over while moving the phone over the top of the HC-TT.
-You will find sweet spots where the signal is very loud and detailed.
+You can find sweet spots where the signal is very loud and detailed.
 Maybe run these results through FX.